tonyjiang/campfire-web-material/README.md

 Do you know that in the US about a third college students drop out?
 Not only they don't become Steve Jobs, they do less well than those who finish their degrees.
 Lack of engagement is a big cause behind this problem.
 Campfire is a social learning platform designed to make college more engaging for students, therefore reduce the dropout rate.
 How does it do it?
 An chat app like Discord, an AI-powered chatbot and tutor, and a course management system for professors.
 We believe the combination of these three tools can produce great results.

 # Deveopment
-This React app relies on the Ruby on Rails API server for data access.
+This React app is built using Material UI.
+It relies on the Ruby on Rails API server for data access and authentication.

 ### Starting the application
 First get an Oauth client ID from your local database used by Ruby on Rails backend.
 Make sure you have run `seeds.rb` against development database.
 Then in Rails console run `Doorkeeper::Application.where(name: 'Web')` to get an application object.
 Copy the `uid` - this is your client ID for web development.